Servants' quarters: Origins

 Before the late 17th century, servants dined, slept and worked in the main part of the house with their employers, sleeping wherever space was available.
 The principal reception room of a house—often known as the great hall—was completely communal regardless of hierarchy within the household.
-Before this period only the very grandest houses and the royal palaces such as Hampton Court, Audley End and Holdenby House, had distinct secondary areas.
+Before this period, only the very grandest houses and the royal palaces, such as Hampton Court, Audley End and Holdenby House, had distinct secondary areas.
 These areas, often courtyards known as the Kitchen of Base court, were not exclusively for the servants, and neither were they inconspicuous.
 At Hampton court the lesser courtyard forms part of the formal processional route under an ornate clock tower to the more grand areas of the palace.
-Servants in (before ?) the late 17th century had a greater social standing than their 18th century counterparts.
+Servants before the late 17th century had a greater social standing than their 18th century counterparts.
 They included gentlewomen and various poorer relations of the owners, and there were also far more of them.
 In 1585, the Earl of Derby had a household of 115 people, while forty years later the Earl of Dorset was still maintaining a household of 111, all of whom were reported to be living in great state.
 By 1722, the more elevated Duke of Chandos had a household of 90, 16 of whom were members of his private orchestra rather than domestic servants.
 The reduction in staff numbers went hand in hand with the reduction of ceremony.
 The formalities of presenting food to the entire gathered household in the hall with ceremonies of bowing, kissing and kneeling and cupbearers were disappearing and servants were becoming less obvious.

 Roger Pratt is the architect credited with pioneering the removal of servants from dining in the great hall.
 In 1650 at Coleshill House Pratt designed the first purpose-built servants' hall in the basement.
 By the end of the century, the arrangement was common; the only servants left in the hall were those waiting for a summons.

 By the late 17th century, the idea of giving servants their own designated areas had been adopted not only in the houses of the aristocracy, as at Coleshill, but also in those of the gentry such as Belton House.
 This improved privacy and kept cooking smells, noise, and any other indelicacies of the lower classes away from their more cultivated employers, thus allowing the great hall and its adjoining rooms to be more tastefully decorated and specifically employed.